csharrison/csharrison.github.io/_posts/2025-04-25-more-inf-divis-noise.md

 tag: privacy
 ---

-This a follow-up to a [my previous post]({% post_url 2024-08-05-distributed-noise %}) about infinitely divisible noise addition.
+This a follow-up to [my previous post]({% post_url 2024-08-05-distributed-noise %}) about infinitely divisible noise addition.
 There, I outlined the privacy guarantee of the difference of two negative binomial random variables, called the generalized discrete Laplace (GDL) distribution.

 My colleague Pasin Manurangsi and I expanded on this result in a new paper accepted to FORC '25: